drug-design/course/docs/chapters/synthesis-of-drugs.md

 *[Racemate]: A racemate (or a racemic mixture) is a mixture of equal amounts of enantiomers *[Racemates]: A racemate (or a racemic mixture) is a mixture of equal amounts of enantiomers

-In the mid 1980s enantiomers were separated by first forming salts or derivatives with chiral reagents, and then resolving them by conventional methods such as crystallization or chromatography on silica.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/resolution-racemates-377959f4'><i class='fa fa-play' aria-hidden='true'></i></button>In the mid 1980s enantiomers were separated by first forming salts or derivatives with chiral reagents, and then resolving them by conventional methods such as crystallization or chromatography on silica.
 Chromatography methodologies have now become the most widely utilized approach for the resolution of racemates.
 New developments such as countercurrent, supercritical fluid and simulated moving bed continuous chromatography have begun to revolutionize the drug development process in the industry.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[racemate]: A racemate (or a racemic mixture) is a mixture of equal amounts of enantiomers